RISC-KC/basic_rv32s/README.md

   providing UART-based debugging and **Dhrystone** benchmark setup on **FPGA**.

 The Development logs might possibily not match with the current design, if there's some certain missing logs which is needed, you may request for it.
-<sub>Un-organized raw devlog in `documents/project_devlog` contains more imformations than the organized logs in `/guidelines`/ but even non-relative words are included.
+<sub>Un-organized raw devlog in `documents/project_devlog` contains more informations than the organized logs in `/guidelines`/ but even non-relative words are included.
 Also, project's developers are from **Republic of Korea**.
 All the raw devlogs are written originally in **Korean**.
 Please be aware of these. </sub>

 In architecture documentations, we've included the **specifications of all modules** with **Signal-level Block Diagram**.
 The I/O signals of each module, the purpose of the modules, logic behavior.